raspberrypilearning/microbit-meteorologist/worksheet.md

 		pass
 	```

-1. Flash the program to your micro:bit and then switch back over to IDLE and run the python program there.
-You should see a weather icon displayed on the microbit.
+1. Flash the program to your micro:bit, then switch back over to IDLE and run the Python program there.
+You should see a weather icon displayed on the micro:bit.

 ## Cycling over the forecast

-1. The weather data collected by the Raspberry Pi, is a seven day forecast.
+The weather data collected by the Raspberry Pi is a seven-day forecast.
 The next step will be to allow the micro:bit to cycle over the forecast.
-To do this you'll need to let the micro:bit talk to the Raspberry Pi.
+To do this, you'll need to let the micro:bit talk to the Raspberry Pi.
 This is easy to do using `print()` statements.

-2. In **mu** create a function to get the button pushes on the micro:bit
+1. In mu, create a function to get the micro:bit's button pushes:

 	```python
 	def get_sensor_data():